nvpcode/Demo_License_Plate_Recognition/README.md

 ## Workflow

 - Read each frame from the video.
-- Use YOLO to detect license plate regions.
+- Use YOLOv8 to detect license plate regions.
 - Preprocess the license plate region (grayscale, enhance, sharpen, resize if needed).
 - Recognize characters using EasyOCR, keeping only valid characters (A-Z, 0-9, hyphen).
 - Draw bounding boxes and display the license plate text on the frame.